CyberDoctorResearch/CyberDoctorProject/Knowledge Graph Construction/readme.md

    - The knowledge graph is built using the triples extracted from CTI articles.
 The nodes represent the security-related entities (e.g., CVEs, malware, APT groups), while the edges depict the relationships or interactions (e.g., exploitation, attack behaviors) among these entities.
    - SECDoc uses advanced techniques to ensure consistency across multiple articles, refining connections using vector embeddings to align similar entities.
 The result is a comprehensive, security-oriented knowledge graph that reveals cross-article correlations.

+### Workflow

+The following files and scripts in the directory serve specific purposes in the **Knowledge Graph Construction** workflow:

+1. **`Article Duplication Dataset.xlsx`**
+   Contains 1,000 CTI articles related to 100 CVEs from 2024 for building and testing the knowledge graph.

+2. **`Article De-duplication Dataset.xlsx`**
+   Documents the results of the article de-duplication process, showing original and filtered CTI articles.

+3. **`Knowledge Graph Construction.ipynb`**
+   Jupyter Notebook for constructing the knowledge graph, including classification, entity recognition, and triple extraction.

+4. **`LLM AutoEval.ipynb`**
+   Notebook for evaluating the precision and recall of the knowledge graph using automated LLM-based metrics.

+5. **`complete_list_of_15079_cves_recorded_in_2024_on_nvd.csv`**
+   Full list of 15,079 CVEs from 2024 used to select and analyze specific CVEs.

+6. **`random_sampled_100CVEs_names.pkl`**
+   Stores a random selection of 100 CVEs for focused analysis.

+7. **`readme.md`**
+   Project documentation providing an overview, usage instructions, and file descriptions.